Emil Preetorius (visual artist): Relationship with the Wagner family (1932-1942)

 All the terrible things I’ve been through, with vaults crashing down, cellars reduced to rubble and people dying in agony - none of that compares with interrogation by the Gestapo...being so completely helpless, so defenceless against those horrible people is so paralysing that I suddenly understood how in such a situation you could give in and start “confessing”.

 Preetorius presented a difficult case for the Munich authorities: as well as his closeness to Winifred and Tietjen, Preetorius was also ranked by Hitler as one of the most important set designers in Germany.
-Brigitte Hamannn argues that the intervention that led to Preetorius' reprieve was made by Hermann Goering, initiated by Tietjen.
-When the Munich authorities contacted Hitler asking what to do with this enemy of the state Hitler played the whole situation down and decided that Preetorius should be freed and that he could continue to work despite his attitude.
+Brigitte Hamann argues that the intervention that led to Preetorius' reprieve was made by Hermann Goering, initiated by Tietjen.
+When the Munich authorities contacted Hitler asking what to do with this enemy of the state, Hitler played the whole situation down and decided that Preetorius should be freed and that he could continue to work despite his attitude.
 Preetorius, however, did not return to Bayreuth and he didn't enter the Festpielhaus for ten years.
 He always suspected that Wieland was the Gestapo informer and his real accuser.
 Writing fifty years after the event Wolfgang Wagner, writing in his autobiography, reflected that if Alfred Roller had 'been well enough to collaborate at Bayreuth on a long-term basis, the personal and artistic altercations between Wieland and Preetorius would never have occurred.'